cristiansteib/unAventon/README.md

 # Project "Un Aventon"
-Server: [https://unaventon.debuguear.com/](https://unaventon.debuguear.com/) ,is synchronized in real time over the branch stable
+Server: [https://unaventon.debuguear.com/](https://unaventon.debuguear.com/) , is synchronized in real time over the branch stable

 How to install your own instance server